What is the maximum operating temperature for a specific grease?

 What is NSF?

-National Sanitation Foundation.
-NSF International launched its voluntary Nonfood Compounds Registration Program in 1999 to re-introduce the previous authorization program administered by the U.S. Department of Agriculture (USDA).
-Products eligible for NSF Registration include all compounds used in and around food establishments (nonfood compounds) — such as disinfectants and lubricants — and those used for pre-processing of food proprietary substances — such as fruits/vegetable washing agents.
-NSF Registration assures inspection officials and end users that your formulation and labels meet appropriate food safety regulations.
+NSF International, or the National Sanitation Foundation, is an independent company that has been around since 1944.
+In 1999, NSF International launched its voluntary Nonfood Compounds Registration Program.
+The previous authorization program was administered by the U.S. Department of Agriculture (USDA), but it was discontinued.
+Products eligible for NSF Registration include all compounds used in and around food establishments (nonfood compounds) — such as disinfectants and lubricants or fruit and vegetable washing agents.
+NSF International has become the most recognized certification body for food-grade lubricants and assures inspection officials and end users that your formulation and labels meet appropriate food safety regulations.

 How do you register a product with NSF?